logux/core/README.md

 If action have reasons to put it to store, event will be emitted after store saved a event and `meta` will contain `added` property.

-It will not be emitted only if action with same `meta.id` is already presented in store.
+It will not be emitted only if action with the same `meta.id` is already presented in store.

-It is the best place for action listeners to change application store according new actions.
+It is the best place for action listeners to change application store according to new actions.

 ```js
 let lastChange